ChainSafe/zbuild/docs/MOTIVATION.md

 `zbuild` aims to address these issues by introducing a layer of abstraction over Zig’s build system, guided by the following goals:

 ### 1. Simplify Build Definition
-By using a JSON-based configuration file (`zbuild.json`), `zbuild` allows developers to declaratively specify their project’s components—dependencies, modules, executables, libraries, tests, and more—without writing Zig code.
+By using a ZON-based configuration file (`zbuild.zon`), `zbuild` allows developers to declaratively specify their project’s components—dependencies, modules, executables, libraries, tests, and more—without writing Zig code.
 This reduces the cognitive load and makes build setup accessible to developers who may not be Zig experts.

 For example, instead of writing: